 This model includes a cup holder and a magazine or tablet side hanger.
 It’s made of steel tubes and sturdy black and white polyester fabric.
 Lastly, this product is one of the least expensive models ($$).

 The KingKamp camping chair is my best overall seat.
-This model can be adjusted for optimum support and includes padding for comfort.
+This model can be adjusted for optimal lumbar support and includes padding for comfort.

 Users love the pocket design.
 Some of them have even placed a small pillow inside the head pocket.
 This adds comfort and support to the neck.